 Department of Immigration and Emigration 41, Ananda Rajakaruna Mawatha, Colombo 10, Sri Lanka Hotline: 1962 Phone: 94-11-5329000 Hunting Line Fax: 94-11-2674621 E-Mail: controller [at] immigration.gov.lk Web Site: www.immigration.gov.lk

-With great international relations and diplomatic ties, Sri Lanka is home to almost 50 Foreign Embassies and Embassies.
-In case of adverse situations like loss of passport or money, fatal sickness, births, deaths and in case of arrest, a traveller can reach out to the embassy of their choice and get alterations in their visa.
+With excellent international relations and diplomatic ties, Sri Lanka is home to almost 50 Foreign Embassies and Embassies.
+In case of adverse situations like loss of passport or money, fatal sickness, births, deaths and case of arrest, a traveller can reach out to the embassy of their choice and get alterations in their visa.
 Next destination visas can also be applied for by visiting the respective Embassy or High Commission in Sri Lanka.
 It is the diplomatic mission of each country to provide notarial services, authentication and academic credentials to its citizens for use in Sri Lanka for a nominal fee.
 They are also responsible for assisting with obtaining police clearance for foreign nationals, who are permanent residents of Sri Lanka.

 The Embassy page Of Sri Lanka lists all diplomatic ties and consular missions in the country.
 It highlights very well the representations of the country in diplomatic and consular objectives.
 Currently, Sri Lanka maintains 51 foreign embassies abroad as well as 87 consulates and two other representations.
-The Sri Lankan capital Colombo hosts 43 foreign embassies, and in addition there are 59 consulates and one other representations in Sri Lanka.
+The Sri Lankan capital Colombo hosts 43 foreign embassies, and in addition, there are 59 consulates and one other representation in Sri Lanka.

 The Sri Lankan Embassy lays out opportunities for Internships, Volunteer programs, Study abroad in Sri Lanka, teaching programmes, and opportunities to enrol in schools in Sri Lanka.